 Playing with a band takes commitment and an ability to adapt and learn.
 It’s also terrific fun when the chemistry is there and friendships grow.
 By listening you won’t rush the song or the singer, as they need room to be creative too.

 Bass and drums tend to support and keep the song moving forward, they are often the engine that drives the tempo.
 As a rhythm guitarist, you add fill and interest to the tune and support the solo guitarists or the singer.

 When you turn up for rehearsals be ready with your charts to play, be organized.
 If you are playing rhythm, you want to support the lead guitarist or singer not drown them out.
 Look for harmonic ways to add to the song by choosing chords that are between the bass and the lead.
 Take the time to read more about playing with bands.

 Rule 6 – Listen to Each Person in the Band

-There is an art to listening, which you can practise at home with your favourite music.
+There is an art to listening, which you can practice at home with your favorite music.
 Pick a song and in your head listen just to what the bass player is doing.
 Then, do it with the drum rhythm and finally the guitarists.
 Choose what you would play to add something fresh.
-If you are not sure, than do some research on licks or rhythm chords, until you have a clear idea and have practised them.
+If you are not sure then do some research on licks or rhythm chords until you have a clear idea and have practiced them.

 Rule 7 – Just For the Girls

 There are a few extra challenges for women wanting to play with a band.
-To get a spot as a rhythm guitarist, you will have to be very good to get a tryout.
+To get a spot as arhythm guitarist, you will have to be very good to get a tryout.
 If being a lead guitarist is your goal, you will have to be outstanding as a guitarist and very persuasive to be given a go.
-It is unlikely that you will have the same chance to just try as the young men.
+It is unlikely that you will have the same chance to just try as the young men do.

 One way to get a chance is through family or friends.
 Try asking where you do local guitar lessons.
 Go in talent competitions, so you can showcase your abilities.
 Ask at your school music department.
 Check the local music shop boards for audition opportunities.